Home Heat Pump Guide

 Ground Source Heat Pump Efficiency vs Air Source

-This guide compares real-world efficiency figures, explains what drives the difference, and helps you work out whether the extra cost of ground source installation is justified by the efficiency gains.
+This guide compares real-world efficiency figures, explains what drives the difference, and helps you work out whether the extra cost of ground source installation is justified by the efficiency gains for your specific property.

 Understanding Heat Pump Efficiency: COP and SCOP